GoogleChromeLabs/lighthousebot/README.md

 First, add [lighthousebot](https://github.com/lighthousebot) as a collaborator on your repo.
 Lighthouse CI uses an OAuth token scoped to the `repo` permission in order to update the status of your PRs and post comments on the issue as the little Lighthouse icon.

+_* Until Lighthousebot accepts your invitation to collaborate, which is currently a lengthy manual process, it does not have permission to update the status of your PRs.
+However, it will post a comment on your PR._

 #### Get an API Key

 [Request an API Key](https://goo.gl/forms/9BzzhHd1sKzsvyC52).
 API keys will eventually be